Ghost Quartet: Side 3

 In the House of Usher, a young Roxie asks her mother to read her Arabian Nights ("Lights Out").

 It is revealed that the Photographer lost her camera after taking a photo of the Victim in the subway instead of saving her, leading her to throw her camera on the ground in disgust ("The Photograph").

 Scheherazade finishes a story and proceeds to talk with her husband, Shah Zaman.
 Rose discovers the relationship between the Astronomer and Pearl and vows to take revenge.
 Later, Rose brings the Bear one pot of honey, one piece of stardust, one secret baptism, and a photo of a ghost.
 The Bear reveals that he never intended to kill the Astronomer and turn Pearl into a crow and tells Rose to take revenge herself ("Bad Men").

-In the House of Usher, a now mad Lady Usher hears Roxie awaken from the dead, and her husband tells her stories to soothe her but before he can finish, an undead Roxie breaks into the bedroom and kills her mother.
-On a subway station, the Victim is distracted and is pushed onto the tracks.
+In the House of Usher, Lady Usher has gone mad following Roxie's burial.
+Edgar Usher reads her the story of the subway station to calm her.
+While he reads, they start to hear noises coming from Roxie's burial vault.
+Before Edgar can finish the story, Roxie breaks out of the vault, having been accidentally buried alive.
+She attacks and kills Lady Usher.
+On the subway station, the Victim, now revealed to be Pearl, is distracted and is pushed onto the tracks.
 The Photographer, now revealed to be Rose, has to make a decision whether she should save the Victim or take a photo of the ghost to give to the Bear.
 Rose chooses to take the photo and the Victim is killed ("Usher, Part 3").

 The four storytellers vow to forgive themselves for their mistakes ("Prayer").